vishnukumarkvs/notes/ccna.md

 Router
-- Connect a loca network to a wider network (o)
+- Connect a loca network to a wider network (or internet)
 -